 Neighborhood Network for Seniors provides a wide variety of free and low-cost services.
 We are able to accept Medicaid payment through the Elderly Waiver and Alternative Care Programs.
 For more information, contact our office at 651-646-2301.

-Volunteers provide valuable services such as transportation to and from appointments, chore support, and friendship.
+Volunteers provide valuable services such as transportation to and from appointments, chore support (including season leaf raking and snow shoveling), and friendship.

 We are able to meet with seniors and families to discuss their needs.
 A care plan is designed for each senior that may include a variety of volunteer support or professional referral services.
 (Services provided on cost-basis sliding scale fee).